-In cases where your team needs to be 50% of the time in the office, managing this policy will be a huge challenge though a hot desking policy template in Excel.
+In cases where your team needs to be 50% of the time in the office, managing this policy will be a huge challenge through a hot desking policy template in Excel.
 Forget about the KPIs because your data wouldn’t be reliable.

 People could book desks and not come to the office or edit their bookings to be in line with policies they don’t even care about.
 This will compromise your data and it won’t be reliable for any conclusions.
-Just imagine booking rooms, desks, booths and focus time through one spreadsheet.
+Just imagine booking rooms, desks, booths, and focus time through one spreadsheet.
 You as a manager wouldn’t know if hybrid work is actually working for you or not since you don’t have the platform to facilitate all this.

 Also, it’d be very hard to determine if there’s a problem with your team’s productivity.
-Sheets don’t offer proper dashboards to measure such intangible factors such as productivity levels and collaboration stats.
+Sheets don’t offer proper dashboards to measure intangible factors such as productivity levels and collaboration stats.

 Nonetheless, we believe every team is different and what might work for somebody, might not necessarily work for the other.
 That’s why we created this free functional template to try for your business.
 You can find it here and use it without any charge.

 Building a hybrid work software from scratch is the most extreme way to deal with the issue.
-It also has numerous benefits like: it’s going to be created according to your taste and needs, it’s managed by your team so if something goes wrong, it can be quickly fixed, etc. However, it costs a lot.
+It also has numerous benefits like it’s going to be created according to your taste and needs, it’s managed by your team so if something goes wrong, it can be quickly fixed, etc. However, it costs a lot.

 First, you need to decide if you’d need new developers to join the team and take ownership.
-Second, there are the costs of hosting, building and managing.
+Second, there are the costs of hosting, building, and managing.
 For example, the cost of licensing a user on Microsoft PowerApps is $10 per user, per month.
 A large company developing a solution on Microsoft PowerApp could cost an organization of 100 users $12,000 per year.

-Not to mention all the hustle and bustle around developing it, testing it and building new features.
+Not to mention all the hustle and bustle around developing it, testing it, and building new features.